windrichie/glue-snowflake-workshop/Glue-Snowpark-Integration.md

    ![Advanced Properties Python Library](images/JobDetailsAdvancedProp.png)

 5. **Click on the Script Tab, copy and paste the below code.
+Replace the value of connection_parameters['account'] with your Snowflake account URL.
 Click Save and Run the job.**

 ```python
 import os